coppercitybrewer/VMMenu/DOS/README.md

 Install the Windows XP guest additions
 Devices>Insert Guest Additions CD image...

-This is now mounted and can be found in My Computer, double click on this and select Next and
+This is now mounted and can be found in My Computer, double click on this and select Next

 Devices>Shared Folders>Shared Folders Settings
 Select Machine Folders